tlamadon/dev-container-julia/README.md

 ### System requirements

 This is identical to the requirements to running any development container.
-You can follow these steps or you can get more details on the [VS Code help](https://code.visualstudio.com/docs/devcontainers/containers).
+You can follow the following steps or you can get more details on the [VS Code help](https://code.visualstudio.com/docs/devcontainers/containers).

  1. [VScode](https://code.visualstudio.com/), it's free and open source.
  2. [dev container extension ](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)